 The best idea is to do this conversion first as a test on a development site to see what gotchas might crop up.
 Since it’s fairly quick and easy to do, running a test first might save some headaches later on.

 UPDATE: Since I first wrote this post, a lot of people have hired me to do this process for them.
 I hadn’t originally planned to offer that as a service, but since it seems to be something that people need and want, I may as well just officially offer it.
 It’s difficult to give a price because each circumstance is different.
-For small, straightforward sites, I’ve charged $200.
-For large, complex sites, I’ve charged $1500.
-For sites that are so large and so complex that it would make a T-Rex run in fear, I’d probably charge $5000+.
+My general services price list is here.
 But the best way to know how much I’d charge for your site is to just ask.
 I always give fair prices and I always over-deliver.